saonbd1/astro-blog-starter-template/src/content/blog/schema-vs-microformats-markup-guide.md

 Schema.org covers many entity types and relationships, including products, recipes, organizations, local businesses, courses, and events.
 Microformats cover a smaller set of common publishing patterns, such as people, organizations, posts, events, and reviews.

 A larger vocabulary is not automatically better.
 Use the most specific model that accurately represents the page, and do not add properties simply to insert more keywords.
-Structured data must be relevant, complete enough for the feature you are targeting, and consistent with the visible content.[1]
+Structured data must be relevant, complete enough for the feature you are targeting, and consistent with the visible content.

 ### 4. Search visibility is not guaranteed

 Structured data can help search engines understand a page and can make it eligible for certain enhanced search appearances.
 It is not a ranking shortcut or a guarantee that a rich result will appear.
-Google may choose a different presentation based on the query, device, location, page quality, and other signals.[1]
+Google may choose a different presentation based on the query, device, location, page quality, and other signals.

 Microformats can support semantic discovery and third-party parsers, but they are not a substitute for following the documentation for the specific search feature you want.
 Always check the current Google Search Central guidance before implementing a feature-specific markup type.